 When parenting time is not exactly even or when one parent has a much higher income than the other, child support can be awarded to ensure the child is equally cared for, no matter which parent they are with.
 As lives move forward, post-divorce, and children grow up, the amount of a child support order can be modified to reflect substantial changes in the circumstances.

-Finally, where one spouse has become financially dependent on the other over the course of the marriage, the financially stable spouse may be ordered to pay alimony while the other spouse recovers their career, post-divorce.
+Finally, where one spouse has become financially dependent on the other throughout the marriage, the financially stable spouse may be ordered to pay alimony while the other spouse recovers their career, post-divorce.
 Often the most contentious issue in a divorce, alimony aims to ensure that both spouses can enjoy the lifestyle they had, during the marriage, while they each sort out their future.

 At every stage and in every issue that needs to be resolved, the help of a divorce lawyer is essential.
 Call John V. Moore, a divorce lawyer serving Brevard County, at (321) 426-0209 or contact him online.